petermolnar/wp-parsedown/readme.txt

 2. Activate the plugin through the `Plugins` menu in WordPress ( site or Network wide )

 == Changelog ==

+= 0.2 =
+*2014-09-23*

+* added removal of wpautop filters; they are not needed when Parsedown is doing it's job
+* updated parsedown libs

 = 0.1.1 =
 *2014-09-06*